DronePC/BetterBattles/README.md

 Hello!
 My name is DronePC.

 This is where I post code for my little battle project called BetterBattles!

+Join the [official discord](https://discord.gg/CH5GpVS) to report bugs and suggest what you want added next!
 # Changelog
 ### Lost logs
 1.